sianrachel/docker-buildx/README.md

 This project was to get around the problem of how to create multi-architectured images without making lots of different tags and images.
 The automation currently makes this look like one single image in your repository.
 Buildx is a Docker CLI plugin which extends the Docker build command and provides some additional features.
 These are provided by the Moby Project which is a new build mechanism in Docker.

-Using these new features you can carrying out builds on multi-nodes, different hosts and new build functionality like a cache mechanism which is now a built in feature.
+Using these new features you can carry out builds on multi-nodes, different hosts and new build functionality like a cache mechanism which is now a built in feature.

 Let's start with sianrelease.go, a basic hello world program in Go which is hosted on my OS architecture remotely.